Logo

 Personal Income Tax

-Starting January 1, 2025, the personal income tax rate will rise from 20% to 22%.
+As of 1 January 2025, the personal income tax rate in Estonia has increased from 20% to 22%.
 This is the first significant increase in Estonia’s flat tax rate in years and aims to strengthen state revenues.

-- Impact on Employees and Directors: Salaries, pensions, and other taxable incomes will see a larger tax deduction.
+• Impact on Employees and Directors: Salaries, pensions, and other taxable incomes are seeing a larger tax deduction.

 Minimum Monthly Wage Increase